-What is HDR TV and how can you get it?
+What is HDR TV and is the upgrade worth it?

-Simply put, HDR, or High Dynamic Range, is a TV standard that allows screens to give you improved contrast, more accurate colours and more vivid pictures than regular sets.
+HDR is a TV standard that allows screens to give you improved contrast levels, more accurate and true to life colours, and increased vivid pictures than regular sets.

-The majority of 4K TVs support one of the five HDR formats, so it’s not an expensive add-on or exclusive to a particular manufacture.
-Plus as you can buy a 4K HDR TV from around the £400 mark (such as the Philips Ambilight 43PUS7855 43″ TV), it’s hardly out of reach for the average consumer.
+The majority of 4K TVs support one of the five HDR formats.
+So, it’s not an expensive add-on or exclusive to a particular manufacturer.
+As you can buy a 4K HDR TV from around the £400 mark (such as the Philips Ambilight 43PUS7855 43″ TV), it’s hardly out of reach for the average consumer.

 In the last few years, we’ve seen the amount of content available in HDR formats dramatically increase.
 You can now enjoy a range of shows and films on streaming services as well as ultra-HD Blu-rays and even some games.

 Even though most photographers will have heard of HDR, quite confusingly the video format is different from the still image format.
-Without getting overly technically, the difference can be summarized as so:
+Without getting overly technical, let’s summarise the differences:

 Photo HDR: Combining multiple images with different exposures to create a single image that mimics a greater dynamic range.